arob98/arob98.github.io/_ATTRIBUTION.md

 - Developer icon by mynamepong from the Noun Project
 - Code icon by ahmad from the Noun Project
 - Hello icon by Sewon Park from the Noun Project
+- thumbs up icon by Arthur Shlain from the Noun Project